 Category Classification 2

 Countries whose airlines have not been found to meet ICAO safety standards are classified as Category 2.

-Further criteria for the FAA list of approved and banned airlines
+Further criteria for the FAA list of approved and banned country’s airlines

 - If a country’s airline does not serve the U.S. at the time of assessment an asterisk (*) will be added to that country’s Category 2 determination.

-The FAA list of airlines banned from flying in the U.S.
+EU’s list of AIRLINES banned from flying in Europe

 As a result, not every airline flying into Europe is being checked.
 It’s impossible to check every airline that lands within the EU.
 There aren’t enough inspectors for that.
 Thus, they cannot guarantee that every airline flying in there meets the EU’s’ aviation standards.